Framework Integrations

 result = chain.invoke({"input": "..."}, config={"callbacks": [cb]})

-The decision is per-call: if paygent_context is set AND the SDK is instrumented, the callback skips.
+In Python the decision is per-call: if paygent_context is set AND the SDK is instrumented, the callback skips.
 Otherwise, the callback meters.
+In TypeScript there is no such skip, so do not stack both on one client.

 Complete LangChain example